 R v MT, 2015 (Kingston Crown Court)

-Defendant charged with possession with intent to supply class A drugs.
-Disclosure requests resulted in the prosecution disclosing the involvement of a police informant in the defendant's arrest.
-The trial proceedings involved a contested PII application.
+Trial involving supply of class A drugs where disclosure requests revealed the involvement of a police informant in the defendant's arrest resulting in contested PII application.

 Acting as led junior